moimaian/CODOC/README.md

 Go to the working folder and give permissions for the CODOC.sh file to be executed as a program:
 This is possible graphically in a file manager like Nemo
 - Right-click on the program (CODOC.sh bash script)
-- In the menu select properties
+- In the menu select properties;
-- In the opened window select permissions
+- In the opened window select permissions;
-- Check the box to allow execution as a program.
+- Check the box to allow execution as a program;

 Or using the command in the terminal:
 >$ chmod +x $HOME/CODOC/CODOC.sh